World War II European Campaigns: The Liberation of France (June-August 1944)

 Logistical Train

 While the Germans held in Normandy, a huge logistical enterprise was building up a huge army with emense capabilities.
+Even without a port the build-up went on.
+The American Mulberrry One was destroyed in a storm.
+The British Mulberry Two held and assisted the landing of supplies.
 The Allies in the first 100 days after D-Day landed an incredible 2.2 million men, 450,000 vehicles, and 4 million tons of supplies.
 This was a force that the Germans could not begin to match and their situation was rendered untenable by the virtual complete lack of air support.
+The Germans had supply problems of their own.
+The Allied air campaign meant that the Germans could not effectively utilize the fine French rail system to build up their defenses.
+And pressed in the East by the Red Army, the Germans had far fewer resources to commit.

 American units as part of Operation Cobra drove out of the Normany south into Brittany.
 Hitler determined to maintain his hold on France ordered a counter-attack--the Mortain offensive (Operation "Luttich").
+It would be the last German effort to hold on to France.
 He ordered General Hausser's 7th Army to drive west and cut off the Americans.
-Hausser was ordered to drive from Mortain in Brittany toward Avranches and the Atlantic.
+Hausser was ordered to attack from Mortain in Brittany toward Avranches and the Atlantic, cutting of the Americans seeping into the French countryside as a result of Operation Cobra.
 Hausser struck (August 7).
 The Germany Army, however, was no longer an overpowering force.
 They did have very effective tanks, but not very many.
-Nor did they have air support.
+The German tanks were superior, but unlike 1940, the infantry now had had effective anti-tank weapons.
+And thanks to Ultra, the Allies were not totally surprised.
+Nor did the Germans have the critical air support needed for an effective offensive.
 The Germans advanced west, but within hours were stopped far short of the coast.
-The German commitment of force to the far west of their position put them into a very vulnerable position and kled directly to the battle for Falaise.
+They attacked with inadequate forces and simply did not have adequate reserves to exploit a break in the Amerucan lines.
+The result was that it simply put the German Panzers further west and in a more exposed position to the developing Allied encirclement.
+The Americans continued to attack behind the German lines.
+The German commitment of force to the far west of their position put them into a very vulnerable position with the Americans rapidly moving to close the developing pocket.

 Second Invasion: Operation Dragoon (August 15, 1944)

-Before the battle at Falaise was over, the Allies struck in southern France.
+Two weeks fter the breakout from Normandy began and before the battle at Falaise was over, the Allies struck in southern France.
 The Americans and British disagreed over the invsion of southern France, oiginally called Operation Anvil.
 It was renamed Dragoon--reportedly because the Americans dragooned Churchill into it.
-The final decession was made after the fall of Rome (June 4) and then the success of Oeration Cobra (July 25-26), the the successful Allied breakout from the Normandy bridgehead.
-The The U.S. 6th Army Group (variously known as the Southern Group of Armies and Dragoon Force) was established in Corsica and activated August 1, 1944.
+The final decession was made after the fall of Rome (June 4) and then the success of Opperation Cobra (July 25-26), the successful Allied breakout from the Normandy bridgehead.
+The U.S. 6th Army Group (variously known as the Southern Group of Armies and Dragoon Force) was established in Corsica and activated (August 1, 1944).
 It was commanded by Lieutenant General Jacob L. Devers and included both American and Free French units.
 The Allies landed on the French Mediterranean coast between Marseilles and Nice (August 15).
+By this time the Allies were closing in on Paris and destroying the principal German formations in France, the 7th Army abd 5th Panzer Army.
+The Germans had moved their limited forces in southern France north in an effort to mauntain their Normandy defense perimiter.
+As a result, unlike Normandy there were no pitched battles.
 The German hold on France was broken.
-The southern campaign is sometimes referred to as the Champaign campaign because they did not meet the tenanous resistance encountered at Normandy.
-The Germans by August were withdrawing back to the Reich.
+The southern campaign is sometimes referred to as the Champaign Campaign because they did not meet the tenanous resistance encountered at Normandy.
+The Germans by August were broken and withdrawing back to the Reich and the defenses of the West Wall as fast as possibe.
+Their primary concern was not to get cuff off by the Allied forces moving out of the Normandy Bridgehead.
+All thoughts of making a stand at the Seine were abandoned.
+The advancing Dragoon Force encountered German covering forces, but no heavy units

 Paris (August 25, 1944)